Spider Bites from either the Brown Recluse or the Black Widow can be serious, if not life-threatening.

 Step 6.
 Remove the potato poultice, then wash the affected area with warm water.

-To use activated charcoal, follow these steps:
+To use activated charcoal for spider bites, follow these steps:

 Step 1.
 Mix a bit of crushed activated charcoal with some water to make a paste.